Joe Biden Tweets Video Knocking Donald Trump For Squandering A Growing Economy

 Biden’s tweet created a platform for political debate, with over 17,000 replies as of press time.
 The post also racked up over 52,000 “likes” as well.

 Trump has taken criticism for his handling of COVID-19, with critics saying his administration was woefully unprepared and that his push to reopen states when they were still seeing widespread virus numbers was irresponsible.
-Earlier this week, The Guardian published an article arguing that the president was to blame for the pandemic being able to wreak such havoc on the nation’s economic wellbeing.
+Earlier this week, The Guardian published an article arguing that the president was to blame for the pandemic being able to wreak such havoc on the U.S.A.’s economic wellbeing.

 “Having lied for five months about the coronavirus, he’s now filling social media and the airwaves with untruths about the economy so he can dupe his way to election day,” the report said.